-University: P. J. Šafárik University in Košice Faculty: Faculty of Arts Course ID: KPPaPZ/MPPc/15 Course name: Continuous Teaching Practice I Course type, scope and the method: Course type: Practice Recommended course-load (hours): Per week: Per study period: 4t Course method: present Number of ECTS credits: 2 Recommended semester/trimester of the course: 3.
+COURSE INFORMATION LETTER University: P. J. Šafá rik University in Košice Faculty: Faculty of A rts Course ID: KPPaPZ/MPPc/15 Course name: Continuous Teaching Practice I Course type, scope a Course type: Practic Recommended cour Per week: Per stud Course method: pre ce rse-load (hours): y period: 4t esent Number of ECTS cro Recommended seme ster/trimester of the course: 3.
 Course level: II.
-Prerequisities: KPPaPZ/MPPb/15 Conditions for course completion: Compulsory participation in the introductory organizational and information seminar.
-Compulsory participation in observations and analysis classes in the training school.
-Completion of 6 hours of observations and analysis hours with a practicing teacher.
-Completion of 18 separate outputs and analysis hours under the guidance of a practicing teacher.
-Submission of documentation on Output continuous practice I. (Observation records, Written preparations for lessons, Statement of observations and outputs of the trainee in the Output continuous practice I., Report on the Output continuous practice I, Evaluation of the Output continuous practice of the trainee).
-Learning outcomes: The student can: Plan and implement the teaching process.
-Present their own psychodidactic and professional-didactic concepts of teaching in real conditions of the school class.
-Apply didactic skills in teaching the subject of psychology acquired by observation during previous pedagogical practices.
-Evaluate one's own design of the lesson and the level of one's own professional competencies (areas: pupil, educational process, professional development) in the context of pedagogical theory and evaluation of the practicing teacher.
-Brief outline of the course: Observation and analysis of the lesson of the subject of psychology and individual pedagogical outputs of the trainee in the lesson under the guidance of a practicing teacher.
-Written preparation and implementation of internship teaching in classes, active participation in extracurricular and extracurricular activities.
-Analysis of the course of the Output continuous practice I. from the didactic point of view.
-Recommended literature: Current textbooks of psychology for primary and secondary schools in the Slovak Republic Course language:
+Prerequisities: KPPa PZ/MPPb/15 2.
+Compulsory partic 3.
+Completion of 6 ho 4.
+Completion of 18 s 5.
+Submission of doc (Observation records) trainee in the Output ipation in the introductory organizational and information seminar. ipation in observations and analysis classes in the training school. ours of observations and analysis hours with a practicing teacher. separate outputs and analysis hours under the guidance of a practicing teacher. umentation on Output continuous practice I. Written preparations for lessons, Statement of observations and outputs of the continuous practice I., Report on the Output continuous practice I, Evaluation ious practice of the trainee). didactic concepts of to the subject of psycholone's own design of t the teaching process.
+Present their own psychodidactic and professional- eaching in real conditions of the school class.
+Apply didactic skills in teaching logy acquired by observation during previous pedagogical practices.
+Evaluate he lesson and the level of one's own professional competencies (areas: pupil, professional development) in the context of pedagogical theory and evaluation her. outputs of the trainee and implementation lysis of the lesson of the subject of psychology and individual pedagogical in the lesson under the guidance of a practicing teacher.
+Written preparation of internship teaching in classes, active participation in extracurricular and ties.
+Analysis of the course of the Output continuous practice I. from the Recommended litera Current textbooks of psychology for primary and secondary schools in the Slovak Republic Course language: